 Supporting the creation of application-driven network architectures, SD-WANs are designed to securely connect applications to remote resources, but in ways that specifically serve the needs of the application.
 Application-based access policies, QoS, and certificate-based authentication of network traffic are just a few of the examples of the application-centric features that this new breed of networking technology enables.

-Read more about the definition and benefits of Application Driven Network Architectures in our latest Network Computing article.
+Read more about the definition and benefits of Application Driven Network Architecture in our latest Network Computing article.